 That would be my role.
 “I can, and will, help you with your medication concerns, Marie.
-My written field reports will keep the doctor up to date on a weekly basis, and I will notify him directly by phone whenever it might become necessary.” assuring her as gently as possible.
+My written field reports will keep the doctor up to date on a weekly basis, and I’ll notify him directly by phone whenever it might become necessary.” assuring her as gently as possible.

-“Thanks.” she murmured gratefully.
+“Thanks.”
+Marie murmured gratefully.
 “It’s one less thing for me to handle!”

 Finally she was getting a little help.

-When I asked, “How’s his sleep?” she just shrugged her shoulders, looked down at the floor, and in a slow, tired voice replied, “He gets more and better sleep than me!”
+When I asked, “How’s his sleep?” she just shrugged her shoulders and looked down at the floor.
+In a slow, tired voice she replied, “He gets more and better sleep than me!”

 “What do you mean, Marie?”